 At the time the beneficiary enters the waiver, information is shared with the beneficiary regarding the NC TBI waiver.
-The beneficiary's Tailored Care Manager is available to answer any questions that the beneficiary/family may have regarding available services.
-The Tailored Care Manager/Care Coordinator works with the beneficiary/family to develop the ISP.
-The Tailored Care Manager/Care Coordinator determines with the beneficiary and/or legally responsible person to what degree they desire to lead the planning team and to identify the membership of the team.
-In addition to the beneficiary, parents, legal guardians, and Tailored Care Manager, additional planning team members may include: support providers, family friends, acquaintances and other community members.
+The beneficiary's Care Manager

+/ Care Coordinator is available to answer any questions that the beneficiary/family may have regarding available services.
+The care coordinator / Care Manager works with the beneficiary/family to develop the ISP.
+That care coordinator / Care Manager determines with the beneficiary and/or legally responsible person to what degree they desire to lead the planning team and to identify the membership of the team.
+In addition to the beneficiary, parents, legal guardians, and care coordinator / Care Manager, additional planning team members may include: support providers, family friends, acquaintances and other community members.